This section was written by Leandro Cabo from rhcplivearchive.com

 Dates: 2008 - Early 2011

-Additional Players: Nicole Turley, Kinetic 9, Leggezin Fin, Masia One, Rugged Monk, RZA
+Additional Musicians: Nicole Turley, Kinetic 9, Leggezin Fin, Masia One, Rugged Monk, RZA

 Recorded at: John’s Home Studio, Los Angeles, CA